-- 1. Operation with Either 3 V or 5 V Power Supplies. - High Throughput with Low Power Consumption.
-With a 3 V supply, the AD7452 offers 3.3 mW max power consumption for 555 kSPS throughput. - 3.
-Fully Differential Analog Input. - 4.
-Flexible Power/Serial Clock Speed Management.
+- Operation with either 3 V or 5 V power supplies. - High throughput with low power consumption.
+With a 3 V supply, the AD7440/AD7450A offer 4 mW max power consumption for 1 MSPS throughput. - Fully differential analog input. - Flexible power/serial clock speed management.
 The conversion rate is determined by the serial clock, allowing the power to be reduced as the conversion time is reduced through the serial clock speed increase.
-This part also features a shutdown mode to maximize power efficiency at lower throughput rates. - 5.
-Variable Voltage Reference Input. - 6.
-No Pipeline Delay. - 7.
-Accurate Control of the Sampling Instant via a CS Input and Once-Off Conversion Control. - 8.
-ENOB > 8 Bits Typically with 100 mV Reference.
+These parts also feature a shutdown mode to maximize power efficiency at lower throughput rates. - Variable voltage reference input. - No pipeline delay. - Accurate control of the sampling instant via a $\overline{\text{CS}}$ input and once-off conversion control. - ENOB > eight bits typically with 100 mV reference.